menonvarun/taf/pages/driver_creation_in_taf.md

 </pre>

 ##Configuring Multi-threaded driver management
-TAF have an in-build driver management to allow users to manage there driver in a way that the same driver instance is available across all tests or each thread execution have its own instance of tests. object for there tests
+TAF have an in-build driver management which allow users to manage there driver in a way that the same driver instance can be available across all tests or each thread execution can have its own instance of driver object for there tests.
+This can be done by setting the value of **thread.based.driver** to **true** in taf.properties file.

 ##User defined Driver instance